 Plan B, living with my parents, is out, for non-pandemic-related yet still sadness-inducing reasons.

-I know I’ve been super lucky so far during this pandemic, because I have a place to live, I can work from home, and no one close to me has been seriously ill (yet).
+I know I’ve been super lucky so far during this pandemic, because I still have a place to live, I can work from home, and no one close to me has been seriously ill (yet).

 That doesn’t mean I have no grounds for complaint.
 I HAVE GROUNDS FOR COMPLAINT.
 Except my frustration has nowhere to go, because I am frustrated at a virus, which doesn’t care.